trishamarchena/mending-minds/README.md

 ## Post MVP
 - Allow the information on the page to be stored for future users to see.
--Allow for the user to delete the information they submited on the page
+- Allow for the user to delete the information they submited on the page

 ## Project Schedule